 If(And(CellValue()>=1000, CellValue()<10000), "#FFFFFF", If(CellValue()>=10000, "#ECECEC", "#00000"))

-This example uses an application parameter named ConditionalColor to select a color to apply:
+This example uses an application parameter named ConditionalColor to select a colour to apply:

 =@ConditionalColor@

-This example simply refers to a Data Field that contains a hexadecimal color value to apply:
+This example simply refers to a Data Field that contains a hexadecimal colour value to apply:

 {Products.ProductColor}

-A few examples of valid hexadecimal color codes:
+A few examples of valid hexadecimal colour codes:

 #FFF